Marc de Beauvau, 1st Prince of Craon: History

 Born in Nancy, the capital of the Duchy of Lorraine, Marc was the son of Louis, Marquis of Beauvau (1638–1703) and his second wife, Anne de Ligny.

-On 16 December 1704, the 28-year-old Marc married an 18-year-old girl named Anne Marguerite de Lignéville (1686–1772) at Lunéville.
-Anne Marguerite was almost always pregnant during their marriage, giving birth to twenty children, eight sons and 12 daughters, in just twenty-five years.
-All but three of their children survived to adulthood.
+He was the same age as the future Duke Leopold of Lorraine and grew up as his childhood friend at first, then as his companion in adventures.
+His wife, Anne Marguerite de Lignéville (1686–1772), whom he married in Lunéville on 16 September 1704, became Léopold's mistress, apparently without any effect on the relationship between the two spouses or between the two friends.

+Anne Marguerite was almost constantly pregnant for twenty-five years, giving birth to twenty children, several of whom are thought to have been fathered by the Duke, at least judging by the advantageous marriages, abbeys or other ecclesiastical privileges bestowed upon them.

+Marc de Beauvau always remained at the Duke's side as the main figure in his court, and, as a proof of the latter's trust, he was first appointed gouverneur (literally "governor", i.e. responsible for education), then grand écuyer ("grand squire"), of his son and heir, Francis Stephen, the future Duke and Emperor Francis I.

 Marc's sister, Catharine Diana de Beauveau, married the Irish Jacobite exile Owen O'Rourke.

 Grand Duchy of Tuscany

-He was entrusted with the government of the Grand Duchy of Tuscany by the newly established Grand Duke, Francis Stephen of Lorraine (later Francis I, Holy Roman Emperor), who had been declared successor of the last Medici ruler in the Treaty of Vienna, but did not intend to reside in Tuscany.
+In 1737 he was entrusted with the government of the Grand Duchy of Tuscany by the newly established Grand Duke and his former tutee, Francis Stephen of Lorraine, who had been declared successor of the last Medici ruler in the Treaty of Vienna, but did not intend to reside in Tuscany.
 He administered the state as a sort of viceroy, officially with the title of President of the 'Council of Regency', from the latter's establishment in 1737 until 1748, but was soon sidelined and reduced to more of a representative role by the president of the Council of Finance, Emmanuel de Nay, count of Richecourt - who eventually replaced him in the position.